RobertSundling/neato-botvac/README.md

 ## Self-signed certificate and signature generation

-As a *potentional* method for bypassing the certificate expiration problem, this section covers generating a self-signed certificate, including the same X.509 extensions as in the original certificate, and using it to sign and verify the firmware file `Neato_4.5.3_189.bin`.
+As a *potential* method for bypassing the certificate expiration problem, this section covers generating a self-signed certificate, including the same X.509 extensions as in the original certificate, and using it to sign and verify the firmware file `Neato_4.5.3_189.bin`.

+**Note that pre-generated `.signed` and `.crt` files, created by following the procedure below, are included in the [self-signed-files](./self-signed-files/) subdirectory of this repository.
+If you wish to try this method, you can use those directly and skip to the [Repackage the firmware](#step-3-repackage-the-firmware) step below.**

-**Note that this has not been tested on an actual robot and may not work if the robot tries to verify the certificate chain.**
+Note that this has not been tested on an actual robot and may not work if the robot tries to verify the certificate chain.

 ### 1. Generate a Self-Signed Certificate